Aidan Mikdad (Amsterdam, 19 November 2001) is a Dutch classical pianist.

 He has given recitals in Belgium, France, Germany, Italy, the Netherlands, and Switzerland, and he performed live in television and radio programs in the Netherlands and France.

 In season 2017/18, he will give a series of concerts (recitals & with orchestra) in the Netherlands & Switzerland.
 He will perform Grieg Piano Concerto in A minor with Het Gelders Orkest (in Utrecht, Nijmegen, Arnhem & Apeldoorn), and the First Piano Concerto by Franz Liszt with Het Orkest van het Oosten (in Enschede), and the Prague Philharmonic Orchestra (in Kultur- und Kongresszentrum Luzern).
+Furthermore, he will perform Poulenc’s Concerto for Two Pianos with The Conservatory of Amsterdam Symphony Orchestra in Amsterdam, Eindhoven, and Utrecht.
+In addition he will perform Bach Piano Concerto No. 1 and Shostakovich Piano Quintet Op.
+57 with the Alma Quartet.

 Highlights of season 2016/17 included amongst others solo recitals in France, Italy, Germany, and the Netherlands.
 Also, he also played a quatre-mains with Jean-Yves Thibaudet live on France Musique Radio, and a piano duet with German cellist Raphaela Gromes in the wonderful Künstlerhaus am Lehnbach Platz in München.
 On March 5th 2017, he made his debuts in the Jubilee Concert of the Series Meesterpianisten in the Concertgebouw in Amsterdam.
 In addition, he performed Chopin’s Piano Concerto No. 1 with Orchestra Sinfonica “Città di Grosseto” in several Italian cities: Empoli, Grosseto, and Brescia.